 Production was planned and carried out in rooms with controlled environments, with daily recordings available.
-Staff were observed to be wearing appropriate and suitable for use PPE.
-There were pictorials available when entering an area on the gowning requirements.
+Staff were observed to be wearing appropriate and suitable-for-use PPE.
+There were pictorials available on the gowning requirements when entering an area.
 A mirror was available to ensure appropriate PPE was properly donned.
+The nonconformities identified were addressed through a CAPA plan.